Justice Department said ready to clear Ferguson officer: N.Y. Times

 The shooting of 18-year-old Michael Brown last August led to months of sometimes violent protests in Ferguson and galvanized critics of the treatment by police and the U.S. criminal justice system of blacks and other minority groups.

-A lawyer for Brown’s family, Benjamin Crump, said the family would wait ”for official word from the Justice Department regarding whether or not any charges will be filed against the police officer who shot and killed him.
+A lawyer for Brown’s family, Benjamin Crump, said the family would wait for official word from the Justice Department on whether or not any charges will be filed against the police officer who shot and killed him.

 “The family won’t address speculation from anonymous sources,” Crump said in a statement.